elainez1006/brain-norm/README.md

 )
 ```

-Available options of `alg` include `ElasticNet`, `Lasso`, `Ridge`, etc. For more details on the available algorithms, please refer to [TBC].
+Available options of `alg` include `ElasticNet`, `Lasso`, `Ridge`, etc. For more details on the available algorithms, please refer to PCNtoolkit.
 Here we recommend using `ElasticNet` as it is a good balance between sparsity and stability. `n_jobs` is the number of jobs to run in parallel, and `maxiter` is the maximum number of iterations for the model.

 The returned `predictions` contains the predicted cognitive scores for the testing set in each fold.